-Paul G. Thompson is the Office Managing Partner of Fagen Friedman & Fulfrost's Sacramento office, where he serves K-12, community college and special districts statewide across a broad spectrum of legal issues.
+Paul G. Thompson is a partner in Fagen Friedman & Fulfrost's Sacramento office, where he serves K-12, community college and special districts statewide across a broad spectrum of legal issues.
 Mr. Thompson is a co-chair of the firm's Business, Facilities, Real Estate, Construction & Energy Practice Group and represents educational and public entities in all aspects of collective bargaining, arbitrations and negotiations, and has argued matters before the Public Employment Relations Board, the Equal Employment Opportunity Commission, the Division of Labor Standards Enforcement and the Workers' Compensation Appeals Board.
 In 2011, Mr. Thompson prevailed in a significant funding appeal in defense of a school district before the State Allocation Board.

 Mr. Thompson served as a member of the Green Technology Advisory Board and is a recognized leader in energy conservation legal matters.
 He regularly counsels clients on issues as diverse as CEQA compliance, facilities/construction matters, eminent domain, project delivery methods, real property law, transactional work, the Public Records Act, contracts, and developer/fee issues.
 In 2007, Mr. Thompson prevailed on behalf of a district for over $4 million in a binding arbitration involving developer fee disputes.
 An experienced litigator, Mr. Thompson regularly assists clients with writs and trials in Superior Court, and has handled civil matters in state courts.
 Additionally, Mr. Thompson assists clients with complex issues related to the Brown Act, charter schools and related matters.